pvcraven/networking-class/source/02_introduction/introduction.rst

 7. Application

 This book is organized around these layers.
-We are going to start at the Physical Layer and work our way up to the Presentation Layer.
-As for the Application Layer?
-There are many other books that cover how to write computer applications, so we won't dive into that part very much.
+We are going to start at the Physical layer and work our way up to the Presentation Layer.
+As for the Application layer?
+We could write another whole other book on that.

 OSI is a *conceptual* model.
-There isn't a specific "implementation" of any layer specified by this model.
+There isn't a specific "implementation" of any layer in this model.
-What the OSI model does is help whith, is when you talk to other people about networking.
+What the OSI model does is help with, is when you talk to other people about networking.
 It also helps when
 you want to break apart a complex networking problem into smaller logical parts.
 You know when you talk about the "east-side" of your town?
 Exactly what fits into